Boolean263/EventGhost-TrayTip/README.md

 It would be really useful to create notifications that persist in the Windows 10 Action Center.
 I haven't found information on how to do that yet.

-## Author
+## Authors

-Boolean263, aka David Perry
+Boolean263, aka David Perry, and Kevin Schlosser

 ## Changelog